-How to Appreciate your Childcare Provider
+How to Appreciate your Child Care Provider

-I have received some amazingly thoughtful and heart felt gifts.
+I have received some amazingly thoughtful and heartfelt gifts.
 All of my parents take the time to show and tell me how much they appreciate me throughout the year.
 I KNOW they do.
 Does your provider know?

 Do you know what the honest truth is?
 I don’t really care about gifts.
 People do not have to give me something to make me feel special.
 Just telling me and showing me they care is all I need.
-I appreciate what people do give me, because I know they put thought into it.
+I appreciate what people do give me because I know they put thought into it.
 They thought about me and wanted to bless me.
 That’s what matters to me.
 I love what my families have written in cards.

 That makes me one happy woman.
 It also makes me want to learn more and be even better so I can reach my full potential.
 People will always do more than what’s expected if they feel their efforts are appreciated!
 Click here to see how people’s notes and comments have changed my life.

 He works hard!
-He deserves to be told thanks at least once in 8 years.
+And he deserves to be told thanks at least once in 8 years.
 He has a manager, an assistant director and a director over him.
 Someone should be saying something.
 It’s a good thing he works for the glory of God and not man, isn’t it?
 He’d for sure not be giving his best anymore by now.